A Local’s London 4 Days Itinerary: See the Best of London

 St Paul’s Cathedral is an Anglican cathedral in London, the seat of the Bishop of London.
 It is on Ludgate Hill, the highest point of the City of London.
 St Paul’s Cathedral was built on a Roman temple dedicated to the goddess Diana.

-The cathedral is beautiful inside, but my favourite part is its dome.
-You can climb it, but be aware there are 528 steps.
-For me, it was one of the most difficult ascents, especially from the balcony to the very top because the stairs are spiral, tiny and you see everything down from the.
+For me, it was one of the most difficult ascents, especially from the balcony to the very top because the stairs are spiral, tiny and you see everything down from there.
 But the views are well worth the climb!
 St Paul’s Cathedral offers 360 degree views of the city.
 I especially loved the views of Millennium Bridge and east centre.

-You can only visit the inside of St Paul’s Cathedral for free on Sundays during the mass.
-But you can’t explore it freely, you can only attend its Sunday service.
-All the other days you need to purchase the ticket to get inside.
-This ticket will include you to visit the crypt (you will find Nelson’s, Wellington’s and Fleming’s tombs), the cathedral and the dome.
-You can’t buy a ticket only for the cathedral, everything is immediately included and you can decide if you’d like to see the crypt and climb the dome.
+✅ All the other days you need to buy the ticket to get inside.
+The ticket includes the crypt (you will find Nelson’s, Wellington’s and Fleming’s tombs), the cathedral and the dome.
+You can’t buy a ticket for the cathedral only as everything is immediately included within the ticket.

 Millennium Bridge